mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 2. Link the main target LU table to the FABRIC_TDM_ROOT table.

-3. Add the **fnDecisionDeleteFromTarget** Decision function to the main target root table.
+3. Add the **fnDecisionDeleteFromTarget** Decision function to the main target LU tables.
 Note that this Decision function is under Shared Objects and is imported from the [TDM Library](04_fabric_tdm_library.md).

 4. Link the remaining target LU tables to the main target LU table.

-Click for more information about [deleting entities] from a target environment using a TDM task.
+Click for more information about [deleting entities](/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md#operation-mode) from a target environment using a TDM task.

 ### LU Debug